• Skip to primary navigation

 Ingredients

-• 1 pint cherry tomatoes (2 cups)
+• 1 pint cherry tomatoes - 2 cups

-• 1 tablespoon fresh garlic minced
+• 1 tablespoon fresh garlic - minced

-• 2 tablespoons olive oil extra-virgin
+• 2 tablespoons olive oil - extra-virgin

 • 1 tablespoon balsamic vinegar

-• ½ teaspoon Diamond Crystal kosher salt or ¼ teaspoon of any other salt
+• ½ teaspoon Diamond Crystal kosher salt - see notes below

 • ¼ teaspoon black pepper